1) Is this program something that can be done at your own pace?

 10 ) Do I need to apply if I am only going to take a la carte courses?

 No, you do not need to apply to the program, you will just need to wait until we open up enrollment when it gets closer to the start of each quarter.
-We are planning to open enrollment 60 days before the start of each quarter, and we will certainly be announcing through the newsletter and through social media.
+We will certainly be announcing this option through the newsletter and through social media, so be sure to follow us.
 This is dependent upon space within each course.